 - They are not recognized in the statistical literature.
 That is, while a number of market research software programs provide these tests, there is no body of published work supporting their validity.

 - The tests assume that the data is missing completely at random and, as this assumption is often not appropriate in survey research, these tests should generally not be applied without first checking this assumption.
-A way to check the assumption is to see if the responses of people with missing data are systematically different to those without.
+A way to test the assumption is to compare the responses of people with missing data with those without.
 This comparison is outlined in Example 2 of this article: How to Perform Column Comparisons with Missing Repeated Measures Data.

 To apply dependent tests: